Skip to content

 Use LLM Council's multi-model deliberation to verify work.

-## Usage
+## Workflow

-1. Capture current git diff or file state
+1. Capture current git diff or file state (snapshot pinning)

-2. Call verification API with isolated context
+2. Call `mcp:llm-council/verify` with isolated context

-3. Return structured verdict with blocking issues
+3. Receive structured verdict with blocking issues

 ## Parameters